tkchafin/ADratio/README.md

 For computation of the allele-depth ratio, the user can also specify a normalizing constant using <-c>.
 This is left to the user because the user may have certain criteria for which reads were used for mapping (e.g. removing duplicates), and can more easily calculate read counts using other tools such as samtools.

+### Important considerations when running ADratio
+*Heterochromosome scaffolds can only be assigned if they are logically present in the reference*.
+By this, I mean that, for example, in order to use ADratio to suggest that a scaffold is Y-linked, the individual from which the reference was sequenced should have actually had a Y-chromosome...

+*Individual 1 should almost always be the female*.
+For most use cases, the XX individual should be <-1> and the XY individual <-2>.
+This is because, under the expected 0:1 ratio for Y DNA between the XX and XY individual, if they were reversed it would create a divide-by-zero error.
+In those cases, ADratio will *SKIP* the scaffold.
+So, there are actually two important notes here: 1) To identify a Y chromosome, <-1> must be XX and <-2> XY; and 2) Any scaffolds exclusively present in the <-2> individual

 # Example pipeline